PBF Energy Inc. [PBF] stock Upgrade by JP Morgan analyst, price target now $43

-PBF Energy Inc. [NYSE: PBF] jumped around 0.31 points on Thursday, while shares priced at $43.81 at the close of the session, up 0.71%.
+PBF Energy Inc. [NYSE: PBF] gained 4.07% on the last trading session, reaching $44.78 price per share at the time.
 The company report on September 30, 2022 that PBF Energy to Release Third Quarter 2022 Earnings Results.

 Top 5 Cheap Stocks to Own Right Now